Qrama/controller-MAAS/README.md

 # Info
-This is a subordenate charm for the Sojobo-api which enables the use of MAAS-clouds
+This is a subordinate charm for the Sojobo-api which enables the use of MAAS-clouds

 # Usage
 To enable MAAS-clouds: